 All these mediums or channel are a part of Digital marketing activities.
 Refer this link to get basic idea of what is digital marketing.
 You can then discover how analytics makes sense!

-The areas of analytics application
+The areas of application

+The answer to ‘what is analytics’ is actually very subjective to it’s application.
 These days, institutions and organizations are trying to get data analysis married to their existing process irrespective of their business streams.
 However, below are most widely used applications as of today.

 - Fraud analysis